 Opportunities in the Challenges

-The challenges brought by the pandemic have paved the way for the opportunities which make Hyderabad’s Real Estate industry prospective.
+The challenges brought by the pandemic have paved the way for the opportunities which make Hyderabad’s Real Estate industry perspective.

-The urban infrastructure has to be developed and upgraded in order for the industries to spread and disperse.
+The urban infrastructure has to be developed and upgraded for the industries to spread and disperse.
 For instance, the companies allowed work from home during the pandemic ensuring the required infrastructure like continuous power supply and appropriate data connection.
-Hence the infrastructure development in fringe areas makes an impact on the IT companies to shift to the other parts of the city where the government intends to develop and grow in dispersion.
+Hence the infrastructure development in fringe areas impacts the IT companies to shift to the other parts of the city where the government intends to develop and grow in dispersion.